Anuj Gurwara

-Anuj Gurwara (born 9 June 1981) is an Indian playback singer, master of ceremonies, actor, voice artist, radio jockey and television show host, who has won a Filmfare Award for his singing in the film Magadheera (2009).
+Anuj Gurwara (born 9 June 1981) is an Indian singer and actor, who has won a Filmfare Award for his singing in the film Magadheera (2009).

 Early life

-Anuj comes from a family of educators.
-His father, Yogendra Gurwara, and mother, Jyoti Gurwara, are educationists and run a school, Sherwood Public School, Hyderabad.
+His father is Yogendra Gurwara, and mother is Jyoti Gurwara.

 Anuj did his schooling in Sherwood and later, graduated in Psychology and Advertising from Nizam College, Hyderabad.
 He was an active part of Arts and Music in school and college.

 Career

 Anuj started his career working as a copywriter and content developer for various design firms and advertising agencies.
 After a short stint with a theatre group, he decided to pursue a career in entertainment.

 Singer

 In 2009 Anuj debuted as playback singer for Tollywood, not knowing how to speak Telugu.
 Under the direction of M. M. Keeravani, he sang a song, "Panchadara Bomma", for the Telugu film, Magadheera, one of the highest-grossing Telugu films ever.
 Along with the success of the film, the song, Panchadara Bomma, grew to be a massive hit and established Anuj as a fresh new voice in the world of music.

 S. S. Rajamouli, the director of Magadheera, stated in an article - "I opine that Panchadara Bomma is the best song in my career".
 The song was also declared Top Telugu Song of the year 2009 by various media channels, including newspapers, FM radios and television channels, winning awards across various platforms.

 The song "Panchadara Bomma" is said to have singularly generated revenues of over Rs 30 million from mobile phone ringtone downloads, which is said to be a record that no other song in Telugu cinema has yet matched.

 Panchadara Bomma also earned Anuj his first ever Filmfare trophy.
 He was awarded Best Male Playback Singer in a star-studded ceremony in Chennai on 7 August 2010.

 Anuj's Hindi singing debut happened in 2012, in the form of Makkhi, the dubbed version of the superhit Telugu film, Eega.
 Apart from singing two songs in then film, he also penned the lyrics for two songs.

 In 2019, Anuj released his first ever independent single - Amma Bawa - India's first ever Hyderabadi (Deccani/Dakhni) Pop Song.
 Composed by Sanket Sane, Anuj wrote and sang the song and released it on Times Music YouTube channel.
 The song went on to cross the 2 million views mark on YouTube within 9 days of its release, becoming a runaway hit.